Uncertainty-Aware Bayes' Rule and Its Applications: Introduction

-Although the two parameters $\alpha$ and $\beta$ bring excellent freedom for uncertainty awareness in calculating the posterior distribution, their optimal values cannot be determined in a universal way, especially considering different performance preferences in diverse real-world applications.
-To be specific, the theoretical optimality of the parameters relies on the underlying true but unknown data-generating distribution (cf. \citet[Lemma~1]{medina2022robustness}, \citet[Section~3]{wu2023comparison}, and Theorem \ref{thm:benefits-alpha-distributions}), while the practical optimality depends on the specific applications and the employed empirical performance measures.
-This dilemma also arises in tuning the coefficient $\alpha$ of the $\alpha$-posterior \eqref{eq:alpha-posterior-intro} \citep[p.~26]{medina2022robustness}, \citep{wu2023comparison}, the radii $\epsilon$'s of the maximum entropy scheme \eqref{eq:max-ent-intro} \citep[Section~V]{wang2022distributionally}, the parameters involved in $h$ and $\operatorname{D}$ of the Rule-of-Three framework \eqref{eq:bayesian-rule-of-three} \citep[p.~36]{knoblauch2022optimization}, and the fusion weights of probability density functions \citep[Section~VII]{koliander2022fusion}.
-Hence, data-driven empirical tuning methods for $\alpha$ and $\beta$ are unavoidable to achieve satisfactory performances for specific real-world problems; see Subsection \ref{subsec:parameter-tuning} for details.
-Key findings of this paper are as follows: \begin{itemize}[label= $\bullet$] \item In some applications such as Bayesian classification, only the ratio $\alpha/\beta$ matters, while in others such as Bayesian estimation, $\alpha$ and $\beta$ independently contribute to performances.
-Therefore, for the former cases, using the $\alpha$-posterior is sufficient.
-However, for the latter ones, the $(\alpha, \beta)$-posterior is necessary.
-For a motivational example, recall Example \ref{ex:alpha-post-deficiency}; for technical details, see Subsection \ref{subsec:applications}; for experimental justifications, see Subsection \ref{sec:applications}.
+Although the two parameters $\alpha$ and $\beta$ bring excellent freedom for uncertainty awareness in calculating the posterior distribution, their optimal values cannot be determined in a universal way, especially considering different performance measures in diverse real-world applications.
+To be specific, the theoretical optimality of the parameters relies on the underlying true but unknown data-generating distribution [cf. \citet[Lemma~1]{medina2022robustness}, \citet[Section~3]{wu2023comparison}, and Theorem \ref{thm:benefits-alpha-distributions}], while the practical optimality depends on the specific applications and the employed empirical performance measures (cf. Philosophy \ref{phi:robustness}).
+This dilemma also arises in tuning the coefficient $\alpha$ of the $\alpha$-posterior \eqref{eq:alpha-posterior-intro} \citep[p.~26]{medina2022robustness}; \citep{wu2023comparison}, the radii $\epsilon$'s of the maximum entropy scheme \eqref{eq:max-ent-intro} \citep[Section~V]{wang2022distributionally}, the parameters involved in $\rho$ and $\operatorname{D}$ of the Rule-of-Three framework \eqref{eq:bayesian-rule-of-three} \citep[p.~36,~57]{knoblauch2022optimization}, and the fusion weights of probability density functions \citep[Section~VII]{koliander2022fusion}.
+Hence, data-driven empirical tuning methods for $\alpha$ and $\beta$ are unavoidable to achieve satisfactory performances for specific real-world problems (see Subsection \ref{subsec:parameter-tuning} for details); a similar fact is also acknowledged by \citet[p.~26]{medina2022robustness}; \citet{wu2023comparison} in the practical use of the $\alpha$-posterior.
+Key findings of this paper are as follows: \begin{itemize}[label= $\bullet$] \item In some applications, e.g., maximum \textit{a posteriori} (MAP) classification, only the ratio $\alpha/\beta$ matters, while in others, e.g., Bayesian posterior estimation and non-MAP classification, $\alpha$ and $\beta$ independently contribute to performance.
+Hence, for MAP classification problems, using the $\alpha$-posterior is sufficient.
+However, for the general estimation and non-MAP classification problems, the $(\alpha, \beta)$-posterior is necessary.
+For motivations, recall Examples \ref{ex:alpha-post-deficiency} and \ref{ex:alpha-post-deficiency-2}; for technical details, see Remarks \ref{rem:deficiency-alpha-overconcentration} and \ref{rem:deficiency-alpha-posterior}, and Subsection \ref{subsec:applications}; for experimental justifications, see Subsection \ref{sec:applications}.